 Your fish tank, for obvious reasons, needs water, so you cannot help that factor, however, you can certainly control the amount of light exposure and nutrients that your tank is exposed to.

 Exposing your aquarium to too much light can play a huge factor in this.
 Sure, your other plants will benefit from natural and LED lighting, but you don't need to keep your tank constantly lit up, it is healthy for your lights to be turned off and not kept on 24/7.
 If your aquarium is next to a window, receiving a lot of direct natural sunlight, perhaps look into moving it, or at least moving it out of the way of direct sunlight every few days.
+A good idea is to install an LED aquarium blue light if you want to avoid alae outbreaks, whilst maintaining a good aquarium light.

 Going too long between water changes will almost certainly lead to more algae being produced.
 Not only this, you will run the risk of your fish picking up nasty diseases from the dirty water too.
 The best thing to do is simply change your tank's water more regularly to keep the water quality good and clean.